jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   >    return x / y
   E    ZeroDivisionError: division by zero

-Exceptions_ like ZeroDivisionError_ break execution of a program.
+Exceptions_ like :py:exc:`ZeroDivisionError` break execution of a program.
 No code will run past the line that caused one, which means I have to take care of this one.
 See :doc:`/how_to/exception_handling_tests` for more

 green: make it pass
 #################################################################################

-* I can use the `unittest.TestCase.assertRaises`_ :ref:`method<functions>` to make sure that a ZeroDivisionError_ is raised when I try to divide a number by ``0``
+* I can use the `unittest.TestCase.assertRaises`_ :ref:`method<functions>` to make sure that a :py:exc:`ZeroDivisionError` is raised when I try to divide a number by ``0``

   .. code-block:: python